newrelic/FY23SKO-OaC/Part_2-Creating_New_Relic_Resources_With_Terraform.md

 }
 ```

-As before you need update the example to suit your needs:
+Same as above you will need update the example to suit your needs:

 1. Change the name of the resource from "foo" to "subscribe"
 2. `policy_id`: This is where you identify the policy you're adding the channel to, in this case you need to reference the policy you created abiove.
 Set the value to: `newrelic_alert_policy.policy.id`